|For whatever reason, Russians have been spamming Scribbles.|

 I came to this glorious, red epiphany last month when I logged onto Google Analytics and discovered some curious hits to my blog and photography websites.

 For some reason, representatives from a website called Secret.Google.com were visiting my sites several times a week to flip through a few pages.
-What’s more, Secret.Google.com was imploring me to “Vote for Trump,” even though the election had been over for days and already relegated to the ash heap of history.
+What’s more, Secret.Google.com was imploring me to “Vote for Trump,” even though the election had been over for days.

-When I clicked the country link I learned that Secret.Google.com’s reps had visited me from Russia, the motherland.
+When I clicked the country link I learned that Secret.Google.com’s reps had visited me from Russia.
 One click on the city link and I discovered that my visitor was from Samara Oblast, a city of about 3 million comrades, some of whom have a penchant for hacking.

 In all fairness to the Russians, my sites have been hacked from miscreants in other countries as well – even in the good ol’ U.S.A.
 But none have been this persistent, this active, this intolerable.